TITLE Telecommunications System Administrator

 Experience: Three years of system administration experience in a large digital voice communications environment is required.
 Experience working with data and wireless communications is preferred.
 Experience with Avaya PBX media server and voice messaging systems is preferred.

 Skills: Effective customer service skills and the ability to assist in training on the use of the PBX media server and voice messaging systems features/functionality are required.
 Effective interpersonal, verbal, and written communication skills are required.
 The ability to manage and prioritize multiple, concurrent projects while meeting aggressive deadlines is required.
 The ability to work independently as well as collaboratively with little supervision is required.
 Accuracy and reliability are required.
 The ability to work with database applications is required.
 A strong understanding of PBX media server programming, features, automated attendant, inbound/outbound call center, call vectoring, system monitoring, audio conferencing, and telecommunications equipment, including customer premise equipment, is required.
 A demonstrated understanding of carrier-based communications provisioning and protocols in both public switched and private telecommunications networks is required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Intermediate computer skills and knowledge reliability are required.
 Familiarity with headsets is preferred.

 ESSENTIAL DUTIES AND RESPONSIBILITIES